ihesamyou/django-farsi-auth/README.md

 ```

-<li>Lastly create a media folder and add a default_profile.png file there. you can change the name of this file in users/models.py</li></ul>
+<li>Create a media folder and add a default_profile.png file there. you can change the name of this file in users/models.py</li><br>
+<li>Run "python manage.py makemigrations users" and "python manage.py migrate users" commands.</li></ul>

 <br>

 Note: by default html form validation is set to novalidate.
 If you want to remove this behavior, remove novalidate from forms in templates.